 What took eight days to ascend took only three days to descend.
-Our very fast pace continued, and we walked an average of 10 miles per day.
+Our very fast pace continued, and we walked an average of 7 to 11 miles per day.
 All four of us were thrilled to be heading back to Lukla.
 Now that our headaches were gone and we had energy again, the hiking was much more enjoyable.

 The hardest part for Tim and I were the living conditions.
 As we got farther north, the cleanliness of the teahouses really went downhill.
 The accommodations got noisier, colder, and nastier, and soon we began to count down the days until our return trek to Lukla.
 Hopefully, as time goes on, these less pleasant memories will fade, and we’ll just remember the good parts, the amazing Himalayas and the very friendly people we met along the way.

 Tyler and Kara will miss our guide, Indra, whom we spent so much time with during our eleven days trekking to Everest base camp.
 Indra took very good care of us, taught us about the mountains and towns along the way, and of course rescued Tyler on Kala Patthar.
-He was an exceptional guide and anyone considering this trek, especially with children, should contact Nepal Social and request Indra.
+He was an exceptional guide and we are very fortunate to have shared this experience with him.

 I am so glad the four of us did this together.
 Yes, it was more difficult than we were expecting, but it was an amazing experience.
 Now, we have really earned the title “Earth Trekkers!”